-Be the change you want to see in an environmental friendly world
+Be the change you want to see in an environmentally friendly world

 What is a more current topic in world politics than the environment?
 Everywhere, you see political discussion popping up, but also individuals are fighting harder and harder to combat the waves of plastic and the hole in the ozone layer.
-And I think it is important that everyone needs to chime in in any way they reasonably can.
+And I think it is important that everyone needs to chime in to be more environmentally friendly as they reasonably can.
 And that is an important thing: reasonably.

 Let’s start of with saying that I am by no means a zero waster: I don’t even come near to it.
 However, I have taken on the task to swap out items, one by one, to reduce the waste I produce.
 The first 7 steps I have written down here, but apart from buying in bulk, there was nothing waste-related in there yet (which does not make it less important).
 Another thing you might know if you have been reading my blog for longer is that I stopped buying beauty products, from skin- and body care to make-up, that are tested on animals, since I just don’t see the need to test luxury (read: unnecessary) products on animals whilst there are many other techniques available nowadays.
 I will also immediately come clean about the food I eat: although I eat far less meat then I used to, I am no vegetarian nor I see myself becoming one in the near future, which means I do have a considerable negative effect on the environment the way meat is produced right now.